radical-semiconductor/woodpecker/README.md

 # woodpecker 🪶

-[NOTE: scoreboard will now be updated weekends, sorry for delays!
+[NOTE: scoreboard will now be updated weekends, starting the weekend of 12/10/2022--sorry for delays!
 I'll also be merging in pull requests early this week.]

 A down-to-the-metal ongoing cryptography challenge designed by [Radical Semiconductor](https://radicalsemiconductor.com/) (we're [hiring](https://www.linkedin.com/company/radical-semiconductor/jobs/)!)